symfony-cmf/symfony-cmf-docs/bundles/routing_auto.rst

 Path Providers
 --------------

-Path providers specify a target path which is used by the subsequent path actions provide the actual route documents.
+Path providers specify a target path which is used by the subsequent path actions to provide the actual route documents.

 specified